earlfogel/food/README.md

 Bake at 350 F for 35-40 minutes.

 If you have extra filling, add 1 or 2 eggs and fry til golden.

+Broccoli Quiche: use cut-up broccoli instead of zuccini.

 ## Onion Tarte